MultiSafepay/docs/content/payments/methods/pay-later/pay-after-delivery/overview.md

 | **Refunds** | [Full and partial refunds](/refunds/full-partial/), [discounts](/refunds/discounts/), [API refunds](/refunds/pay-later/) {{< br >}} See also [Processing refunds and discounts](/payment-methods/pay-after-delivery/refunds-discounts/) |
 | **Transactions expire after** | 90 days |

-## Notes
+## Amounts

-- Minimum and maximum order amounts apply.
+Minimum and maximum order amounts apply.
 For more information, email <sales@multisafepay.com>

+## Addresses

-- The delivery and invoice addresses must be the **same** to prevent fraud.
+The delivery and invoice addresses must be the **same** to prevent fraud.
 For&nbsp;more information, see MultiFactor – [Shipping policies](https://www.multifactor.nl/voorwaarden/shipping-policies).

+## Surcharges

+Due to changes to the Wet op het consumentenkrediet, merchants who apply [surcharges](/about-payments/surcharges/) to pay later methods are now deemed credit providers under article 7:57 of the Burgerlijk Wetboek.
+This requires a permit from the Authority for Financial Markets (AFM).
+We therefore strongly recommend discontinuing any surcharges.

+For more information, email <sales@multisafepay.com>

 ## See also